Mishalzeera/electrophile-dev/README.md

 ## Thoughts on CI's HTML and CSS course

 I have to admit that I had a very difficult time with much of the Code Institute material.
 I can see there is some real knowledge and capability in the instructors and I am at a loss to understand why the lessons don't reflect that enough.
 I relied on other content, some of it paid, to move forwards.
 Especially considering that I wasn't in favour of using Bootstrap, I felt very much on my own.
-While I understand and agree that our study should be supplemented with our off-course research, there has already been far too much of that.
+While I understand and agree that our study should be supplemented with our off-course research, there has already been too much of that.

 I leaned heavily on [Kevin Powell's](https://www.kevinpowell.co/) lucid and accessible CSS lessons.
 Also [Scrimba](https://scrimba.com/).